ScienceParkStudyGroup/rna-seq-lesson/_episodes/04-bioinformatic-workflow.md

 ~~~
 {: .bash}

-Of course we don't want to do y=this for all the samples seperately so we can loop through the list of samples and run them all sequentially
+Of course we don't want to do this for all the samples seperately so we can loop through the list of samples and run them all sequentially

 With the use of echo you can start off with a "dry run"